Floorball: Rules

+Core

 Each team can field six players at a time on the court, one player being a goalkeeper.
 But the coach can take the goalkeeper off and substitute them for a field player whenever they like, although it usually only happens in the end to increase the chances of scoring with one more outfield player.
 This can bring an advantage for the attacking side of the team but also disadvantages when it comes to their own defense.
 Both teams are also allowed to change players any time in the game; usually, a change comprises the whole team.
 Individual substitution happens sometimes, but usually only when a player is exhausted or hurt.

+Time

 A floorball game is officially played over three periods lasting 20 minutes each (15 minutes for juniors).
 The clock is stopped in the case of penalties, goals, time-outs and any situation where the ball is not considered to be in play.
 The signal of a timeout is a triple honking sound.
 An intermission of 10 minutes (or maximum 15 minutes in some competitions) takes place between each period, where teams change ends and substitution areas.
 Each team is allowed one timeout of 30 seconds, which is often used late in matches.
 There are two referees to oversee the game, each with equal authority.
 If a game ends in a tie, teams play ten minutes extra, and the team that scores first wins.
 If the game is still drawn after extra-time, a penalty shootout similar to ice-hockey decides the winner.